AbhiSundu/AbhiSundu.github.io/content/posts/marketing-free-games.md

 ### Post the browser version of your game to itch

 Posting a browser game on itch can be enough to get at least a handful of people trying your game.
 Having an eye-catching thumbnail can do most of the work for you here.
-To see what I mean, just go to the "[new and popular](https://itch.io/games/new-and-popular)" tab on itch and look at the thumbanils there for inspiration.
+To see what I mean, just go to the "[new and popular](https://itch.io/games/new-and-popular)" tab on itch and look at the thumbnails there for inspiration.

 From there, marketing the browser game involves posting to external communities:
 ### Post a gif of your game on 1 relevant subreddit